buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 DC 12 + rarity factor of item.
 Common +0, Uncommon +2, Rare +6, Very Rare +10, Legendary +16.
 3 Actions

 ### Arcana - Identify a magic item
-For identifying a magical object and its capabilities requires an **Arcana** check with difficulty 20 to get general indications about powers and areas of use, only with a result of at least 25 in the check can you learn its details, magic bonuses and charges. **10 minutes**.
-With an Arcana score of 6 it takes 5 minutes, with 12 it takes 1 minute, with Arcana 18 it takes 1 Round to perform the check.
+Identifying a magical object and its capabilities requires an **Arcana** check with a difficulty of 20 to learn general information about its powers and areas of use.
+Only a result of at least 25 allows you to learn its details, magic bonuses, and charges.
+The check takes **10 minutes**.
+With an Arcana score of 6, it takes 5 minutes; with 12, it takes 1 minute; and with an Arcana score of 18, it takes 1 Round.

 ### Arcana - Identify a spell
-while being cast is an **Arcana** check with DC equal to 10 + spell level.
+Identifying a spell while it is being cast is an **Arcana** check with a DC equal to 10 + the spell' \*\*s level.
 It costs a **Reaction**.
-If done together with casting a Counterspell it doesn' \*\*t cost a Reaction.
+If done together with casting a Counterspell, it doesn' \*\*t cost a Reaction.

 ### Athletics* *Armor Penalty.* **1 Action**

-The **distance jumped in long jump** is equal to 30cm per result obtained in the check, rounded to the nearest integer.
-E.g. if in the jumping check you get 11, the jump will be 30cm*11=330cm=3 meters, with 16 in the check it' \*\*s 30cm*16=480cm=5m.
+The **distance jumped in long jump** is equal to 30 cm per point obtained in the check, rounded to the nearest integer.
+E.g., if you get 11 on the jumping check, the jump will be 30 cm*11=330 cm=3 meters; with a check result of 16, it is 30 cm*16=480 cm=5 m.

 The **distance jumped in high jump** is equal to 10cm per result obtained in the check.